Incredible ancient ruins in the USA you probably didn't know existed

 Remains of the days

-Certain places are renowned for archaeology and the remains of ancient civilisations.
+Some countries are renowned for their archaeology and remnants of ancient civilisations.
 The US doesn’t tend to be one of them – but perhaps it should be.
-While city architecture rarely goes back earlier than the 19th century, head off the beaten path and you can find wall paintings, rock carvings and impeccably preserved pre-Columbian dwellings.
-In September 2022, the oldest known man-made structure in North America was discovered in Louisiana.
-Here’s where to find these tucked-away windows on the past.
+While city architecture rarely goes back earlier than the 19th century, head off the beaten path and you'll find wall paintings, rock carvings and impeccably preserved pre-Columbian dwellings, and every state has tucked-away windows on the past.

 Lapakahi State Historical Park, Waimea, Hawaii